Royal Bank of Canada Sells 32,228 Shares of Hartford Total Return Bond ETF (NYSEARCA:HTRB)

-Royal Bank of Canada cut its position in shares of Hartford Total Return Bond ETF (NYSEARCA:HTRB – Get Rating) by 9.7% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 300,922 shares of the company’s stock after selling 32,228 shares during the quarter.
-Royal Bank of Canada’s holdings in Hartford Total Return Bond ETF were worth $9,764,000 as of its most recent filing with the Securities & Exchange Commission.
+Royal Bank of Canada reduced its stake in Hartford Total Return Bond ETF (NYSEARCA:HTRB – Get Rating) by 9.7% during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 300,922 shares of the company’s stock after selling 32,228 shares during the period.
+Royal Bank of Canada’s holdings in Hartford Total Return Bond ETF were worth $9,764,000 at the end of the most recent quarter.

-Other hedge funds also recently made changes to their positions in the company.
-Geneos Wealth Management Inc. bought a new stake in shares of Hartford Total Return Bond ETF during the first quarter valued at approximately $48,000.
+Other hedge funds and other institutional investors have also made changes to their positions in the company.
+Geneos Wealth Management Inc. bought a new position in shares of Hartford Total Return Bond ETF in the 1st quarter worth $48,000.
 Private Trust Co.
-NA bought a new stake in Hartford Total Return Bond ETF in the second quarter worth $57,000.
-Global Retirement Partners LLC boosted its holdings in Hartford Total Return Bond ETF by 11.2% in the third quarter.
-Global Retirement Partners LLC now owns 5,064 shares of the company’s stock worth $162,000 after acquiring an additional 512 shares in the last quarter.
-Founders Financial Securities LLC bought a new stake in Hartford Total Return Bond ETF in the third quarter worth $203,000.
-Finally, Atria Wealth Solutions Inc. bought a new stake in Hartford Total Return Bond ETF in the first quarter worth $205,000.
+NA bought a new position in shares of Hartford Total Return Bond ETF in the 2nd quarter worth $57,000.
+Global Retirement Partners LLC boosted its position in shares of Hartford Total Return Bond ETF by 11.2% in the 3rd quarter.
+Global Retirement Partners LLC now owns 5,064 shares of the company’s stock worth $162,000 after purchasing an additional 512 shares during the last quarter.
+Founders Financial Securities LLC bought a new position in shares of Hartford Total Return Bond ETF in the 3rd quarter worth $203,000.
+Finally, Atria Wealth Solutions Inc. bought a new position in shares of Hartford Total Return Bond ETF in the 1st quarter worth $205,000.

 - Get a free copy of the StockNews.com research report on Hartford Total Return Bond ETF (HTRB)